 Since 1990, 1,450 people have been killed in school bus accidents nationwide.
 Of these, two-thirds were in another vehicle involved in a crash with a school bus.
 Twenty-five percent of the victims were pedestrians or bicyclists, and nine percent were passengers on or drivers of the school bus.

 Indiana school buses are inspected each year by an Indiana state police officer to ensure that they meet federal and state safety requirements, as well as rules imposed by the Indiana State School Bus Committee.
 School buses that are more than 12 years old are inspected twice each year.

 School buses are also subject to random spot checks of their condition and equipment.
 These checks help ensure that Indiana’s school buses are functioning properly, decreasing but not eliminating the chances of an accident or injury caused by a bus design or manufacturing defect.

 Our Indianapolis Bus Accident Attorneys Can Help

 If you've been injured in an Indiana school bus accident, or if you have a loved one who has been in a school bus crash, you may be facing mounting medical bills; lost wages or household help from a child; pain and suffering; and other concerns.
 The complicated maze of school authorities, insurance policies and other drivers who were perhaps involved in the accident can leave you feeling overwhelmed.

 At Sevenish Law Firm, we understand how difficult a school bus accident situation can be.
-We'll help you sort out the details of your case and also understand your rights under Indiana law.
+We'll help you sort out the details of your child's injuries and also understand your rights under Indiana law.
 Our Indianapolis bus crash lawyers will fight aggressively to ensure you receive the maximum compensation you need to pay medical bills, recoup lost wages, and handle other expenses.
 Contact Sevenish Law Firm today at 1-800-278-9200 for a free and confidential consultation.